What is a learning community?

 Besides the chance to work with a smaller group of peers who have similar interests, the learning community of CLA First! will give you a chance to do something interesting and unique during your first year of college.
-The program has full-time advisors to work with students on academic advising and course selection, and also to provide a series of social and educational programs outside the classroom.
+The program has professional academic advisors to work with students on academic advising and course selection, and also to provide a series of social and educational programs outside the classroom.
 Students also have access to experienced student Peer Mentors who act as additional resources for the program.
 Students in CLA First! will be able to participate in special activities designed to enhance their college experience, like speakers, campus programs and opportunities to connect with faculty, staff and other students at UMass Boston.

 How will I meet other students besides those in my learning community cohort?